abelsiqueira/perprof-py/README.md

 ## Examples

-Some examples of input file are provided at `samples`.
+Some examples of input file are provided at `perprof/examples`.
-To see the examples already, enter the folder and enter
+To see the examples already

-    $ cd samples
+    $ cd perprof/examples
     $ ./make-examples.sh

-This will generate 8 simple examples in the folder `samples/plots`.
+This will generate 8 simple examples in the folder `perprof/examples/plots`.
-For more information, check the `samples/README.md`.
+For more information, check the `perprof/examples/README.md`.

 ## Use a file for your flags